Zone 3 Training + Avoiding The Grey Zone of Junk Miles

 Why Is Zone 3 Training Considered the Grey Zone of Running?

-Where Zone 3 training becomes controversial is that many runners spend too much time in this training zone, particularly when they should be doing easier recovery runs in Zone 2.
+Zone 3 training becomes controversial because many runners spend too much time in this zone, particularly when they should be doing easier recovery runs in Zone 2.

 For the first group of runners, wearing a heart rate monitor while running can be a very effective tool to help you be more informed and in control of your training.